ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 ## A Service

 A service is simply a fancy name for a PHP object doing a specifc task and can be required at multiple locations in your application.
 There is absolutly nothing special about it, so why should you care?
 A service architecture makes you seperate your applications functionality into small focused chunks.
-Because a service should only serve one specify purpose he is then easier to test and replace if needed.
+Because a service should only serve one specific purpose he is much easier to test and replace if needed.
+This when done right results in a easy maintainable application that scales very well (im not talking about performance here) with the complexity of the app.

 https://en.wikipedia.org/wiki/Service-oriented_architecture

-A perfect example would be a logger:
+If that still sound like a lot of bla bla, don't worry the following example will help.

 ```php
 class Logger